abhyaasa/app/dev-notes.md

 This project uses [semantic versioning](http://semver.org).

-Collaboration is facilitated by uniformity of coding practice reflected by this project's several linter configuration files.
+Collaboration is facilitated by the coding practice indicated by this project's several linter configuration files.
 Contributed code should pass `gulp lint` without complaint.

 ## Tasks